 So while my home town is heading in the right direction, in bringing the makers back into the heart of the city, I fear my home town might still be doomed.
 It isn’t connected to the world.

 The world is interested in the “Internet of Things” and even the “Internet of Cars”, but Newcastle, NSW, doesn’t make any of that stuff.
 Apple’s iPhone division alone is bigger than Microsoft.
 But, there are no competitors to the iPhone being designed and made in Newcastle.
 No next generation iPads.
 No applications for them.
 All of that intellectual property could be created in sunny, balmy, beautiful Newcastle, but none of it can be, if there is no digital infrastructure to support it.
 Electronic devices could be modified or even built from scratch, in local custom shops and delivered to customers all over the world, but not without serious bandwidth and universal broadband provision, or a slick, modern distribution infrastructure.
 Without that digital strategy, no company could even contemplate starting a venture of this kind in Newcastle.
 Evidently, the authorities in Newcastle don’t think they need one.
-Heaven alone known where they think future employment will come from?
+Heaven alone knows where they think future employment will come from?
 Maybe they think Novocastrians will be content with purchasing digital photographs of its beaches from each other.